danylo-d/algo_zeus_test_task/ReadMe.md

 * In Providers, insert the name of the csv file generated after running binance.py
 * In PieChart, insert the name of the cryptocurrency for which you want to know the capitalisation /n
-* In Binance, you need to insert the Binance API base url link
+* In Binance, you need to insert the Binance API base url link, symbol and interval

 ### Step 4: Run the `binance.py` script
 Open a terminal or command prompt, navigate to the project directory, and run the following command to execute the `binance.py` script: